ribot/riAPI/README.md

 **Response**

-The response will be a list of events ordered by _id_.
 The response will be in JSON with these attributes:

 - *id* - Unique team member id (required)
 - *firstName* - (required)